Ultimate Guide To WordPress RSS

 (RSS Widget)

-Refresh your web browser.
-The content will now show on your sidebar …
+Load your website in your browser.
+The content will now show on the sidebar …

 Add Your WordPress RSS Feed To Search Consoles